TrevinoParker7/GRC-Analyst-Project/README.md

   - The network is segmented using VLANs.

 - Physical Security:
-  - Oscorp is a highly secure facility, with state-of-the-art CCTV cameras everywhere
+  - Cypronetics is a highly secure facility, with state-of-the-art CCTV cameras everywhere
-  - Oscorp takes physical very seriously
+  - Cypronetics takes physical very seriously
   - They do extensive vettng for all their employees
   - The have a 24/7 monitoring for their research labs and physical facilities

 - Data Security:
-  - Oscorp doesn’t have a DLP soluDon
+  - Cypronetics doesn’t have a DLP soluDon
   - All data resides in Microsoft Azure cloud and Microsoft Office 365
   - Key critical application is a SaaS service from Horizon Labs.